Facts about Martin King

 King returned to his home town of Atlanta, Georgia in 1959 and became co-pastor with his father of the Ebenezer Baptist Church, a position he held until his death.
 On the 100th anniversary of Abraham Lincoln‘s Emancipation Proclamation in 1963, King organized a march on Washington, D.C. that drew 200,000 people demanding equal rights for minorities.

 Martin Luther King won the 1964 Nobel Peace Prize, becoming at the time the youngest recipient ever.
 His writings included Stride Toward Freedom (1958, a history of the Montgomery bus boycott), Why We Can’t Wait (1963) and Where Do We Go From Here?
 Chaos or Community (1967).
 King was shot to death by James Earl Ray in 1968 while visiting Memphis, Tennessee.

-Martin Luther King married Coretta Scott on 18 June 1953.
+Martin Luther King was actually named Michael King, Jr. at birth.
+As noted by History.com: “In 1934, however, his father, a pastor at Atlanta’s Ebenezer Baptist Church, traveled to Germany and became inspired by the Protestant Reformation leader Martin Luther.
+As a result, King Sr. changed his own name as well as that of his 5-year-old son”… Martin Luther King married Coretta Scott on June 18, 1953.
 The couple had four children: Yolanda (born 1955), Martin Luther III (b.
 1957), Dexter (b.
 1961), and Bernice (b.
 1963)… Martin Luther King graduated from Morehouse College in 1948, then attended Crozer Theological Seminary (now part of the Colgate Rochester Divinity School) and Boston University, where he earned a Ph.D. in Systematic Theology in 1955.